jwdesjardin/nextjs-blog/posts/backend-auth.md

   }
 ```

-2. create the user adnd respond with the data
+2. create the user , generate a token and respond with data
 ```js
 const user = await User.create({ name, email, password });